LucasEnard/formation-template-python/README.md

 ![OperationCreation](https://user-images.githubusercontent.com/77791586/164474068-49c7799c-c6a2-4e1e-8489-3788c50acb86.png)

+Don't forget to do it with `Python.IrisOperation` too !

 ## 7.5.
 Testing

 Double clicking on the operation will enable us to activate it.
 After that, by selecting the operation and going in the [Actions] tabs in the right sidebar menu, we should be able to test the operation (if not see the production creation part to activate testings / you may need to start the production if stopped).

-For IrisOperation it is to be noted that the table was created automatically.
+For `IrisOperation` it is to be noted that the table was created automatically.
-The steps to create it and save it beetween container build :
+For information, the steps to create it are:
-Access the Iris DataBase using the access to the management portal and seek [System Explorer] then [SQL] then [Go].
+Access the Iris DataBase using the management portal by seeking [System Explorer] then [SQL] then [Go].
 Now you can enter in the [Execute Query] :
 ```
 CREATE TABLE iris.training (